 (1) The topic of the Master's thesis is to be assigned by the chairperson of the examination board.
-The time of assignment is to be the day on which the chairperson of the examination board informs the student about the topic of the Master's thesis suggested by the thesis adviser; the time of assignment is to be put on record.
+The time of assignment is to be the day on which the chairperson of the examination board informs the

 (2) Students have five months to write the Master's thesis (starting with the time of assignment to the day of submission).
-The topic and assignment must be designed in a way that allows for the Master's thesis
+The topic and assignment must be designed in a way that allows for the Master's thesis to be completed within the allocated time frame.
+In exceptional cases, the chairperson of the examination board may extend the deadline of submission by up to four weeks if the student concerned submits a request prior to the deadline, in which he/she is to justify the reasons for extending the deadline.
+The thesis adviser is to be consulted on the request.